monster1935/algorithm-list/README.md

 # algorithm-list
-a repo for algorithm exercise
+A repo for algorithm exercise.